miguelanguai/miguelanguai/README.md

 ## Web developer

-I'm a web developing student based in Valencia, Spain, who is, for now, studying to enter de web development world.
-I'm interested in the back-end whereas I'm still learning about the frontend.
-I'm always trying to expand my knowledge and force myself to get new challenges and enter new scenarios to learn a lot from.
-For now, I have developed a Parchees in JAVA language (first course final project), and also developed a fire predictor in NASA Hackathon Space Apps 2023, and right now I'm involved in developing a web images gallery.
+I am a web development graduate based in Valencia, Spain, specializing primarily in Java Spring Boot for back-end development.
+While I am still learning about the front-end, I have experience in Angular and JavaScript.

+I am always striving to expand my knowledge and embrace new challenges, which has led me to develop several repositories with Spring Boot.
+Some of my notable projects include a Parchees game in Java, which was my final project for my first course, and a fire predictor developed during the NASA Hackathon Space Apps 2023.

+Currently, I am involved in developing a web image gallery and am also studying a specialization course in Cloud Computing, specifically focusing on AWS.

+I am eager to continue learning and growing in the web development field!

 ## My stack